-People with more unique body types are blazing the trails every single day, and that includes overweight folks who are just as happy to get out in nature as everyone else.
+People with unique body types are blazing trails every single day, and that includes overweight folks who are just as happy to get out into nature as everyone else.

-Many people have this idea in their heads that only incredibly fit people are hiking the best and most beautiful trails, but that is simply a lie being perpetuated by social media.
+Many people have the idea that only incredibly fit people are hiking the best and most beautiful trails, but that is simply a lie perpetuated by social media.

-Nature has no rules about what anyone should look like, but some considerations can be helpful for those who are looking to spend time on the mountain and are bringing a little extra weight to the table.
+Nature has no rules about what anyone should look like, but some considerations can be helpful for those looking to spend time on the mountain and bringing a little extra weight to the table.

 1. Know You Belong There

-If there is one thing that we truly can't stand, it is the kind of person out in nature who knowingly aims to judge people.
+If there is one thing we truly can't stand, it is the kind of person out in nature who knowingly sets out to judge people.

 Nature is a space that belongs to everyone.
 There is no right or wrong body to take into nature, and anyone who says otherwise is lying to themselves.